puzzfuzz/blues-demo/README.md

 These are all of the various individual rendering pieces, organized by type of object they are rendering.

-**Note**: The way styles are being handled is specific to MUI and I mostly just copied this from their documentation for the most part.
+**Note**: The way styles are being handled is specific to MUI and I mostly just copied this directly from their documentation.
-I would want to do a bit deeper dive on this before committing to tye `makeStyles` format vs. CSS modules, or just general SASS implementation.
+I would want to do a bit deeper dive on this before committing to the `makeStyles` format vs. CSS modules, or just general SASS implementation.

 ## TODO